DroneDB/docs/docs/registry/datasets.md

 ### Video Viewer

-MP4 and MOV files are streamed directly in the browser via an embedded HTML5 player.
+MP4, MOV, WEBM, M4V, AVI, and MKV files can be played directly in the browser via the in-browser video lightbox.
+Click a video file in the file browser to open the lightbox player.
 GeoVideos (videos with embedded GPS data) additionally show their flight path on the map.

+### Clipboard Copy, Cut, and Paste

+Hub includes a full clipboard system for copying and moving files within a dataset or across datasets:

+- **Keyboard shortcuts**: `Ctrl+C` to copy, `Ctrl+X` to cut, `Ctrl+V` to paste — consistent with OS clipboard conventions.
+- **Right-click context menu**: Copy, Cut, and Paste actions are available in the context menu on any file or folder, including multi-selections.
+- **Intra-dataset copy**: duplicate files or folders within the same dataset.
+- **Cross-dataset transfer**: paste entries into a different dataset using copy semantics (the source is preserved).
+- **Conflict resolution**: when pasting over existing files, a dialog offers Skip All or Overwrite All, followed by a summary of the operation.
+- **Session persistence**: clipboard state survives page reloads via `sessionStorage`.

 ### Drag & Drop File Management